wighawag/hardhat-deploy/README.md

 As mentioned above, the deploy function can also deploy a contract through a proxy.
 It can be done without modification of the contract as long as its number of constructor arguments matches the proxy initialization/update function.

 The default Proxy is both ERC-1967 and ERC-173 Compliant, but other proxy can be specified, like openzeppelin transparent proxies.
+The implementations that go alongside the proxies are passed through open zeppelin's [upgrades-plugin](https://github.com/OpenZeppelin/openzeppelin-upgrades) validation.
+This prevents [storage collisions](https://docs.openzeppelin.com/upgrades-plugins/1.x/faq#what-does-it-mean-for-an-implementation-to-be-compatible) and other [proxy related errors](https://docs.openzeppelin.com/upgrades-plugins/1.x/faq#what-does-it-mean-for-a-contract-to-be-upgrade-safe).

 Code for the default Proxy can be found [here](solc_0.8/proxy/EIP173Proxy.sol).